Skip to content

 Can only diverge flows.

-It stops the flow until any of outgoing events gets triggered.
-The triggered event determines the single flow.
-Other outgoing events get rejected.
+It suspends the flow until any of the outgoing events is triggered.
+The triggered event determines the path forward, while all other outgoing events are rejected.
+In other words, the first wins.

 Only intermediate events can be on the other end of outgoing sequence flows.